 In our history, we have defended class action lawsuits alleging various regulatory violations and have paid material amounts to settle such claims.
 Significant settlement amounts or final judgments could materially and adversely affect our liquidity.
-The failure to pay any material judgment would be a default under our senior credit facilities and the indenture governing our outstanding subordinated notes.
+The failure to pay any material judgment would be a default under our senior credit facilities.

-Our debt agreements impose restrictions on us which may limit or prohibit us from engaging in certain transactions.
+Our senior credit facilities impose restrictions on us which may limit or prohibit us from engaging in certain transactions.
 If a default were to occur, our lenders could accelerate the amounts of debt outstanding, and holders of our secured indebtedness could force us to sell our assets to satisfy all or a part of what is owed.

-Covenants under our senior credit facilities and the indenture governing our outstanding subordinated notes restrict our ability to pay dividends, engage in various operational matters, as well as require us to maintain specified financial ratios.
+Covenants under our senior credit facilities restrict our ability to pay dividends, engage in various operational matters, as well as require us to maintain specified financial ratios.
 Our ability to meet these financial ratios may be affected by events beyond our control.
 These restrictions could limit our ability to obtain future financing, make needed capital expenditures or other investments, repurchase our outstanding debt or equity, withstand a future downturn in our business or in the economy, dispose of operations, engage in mergers, acquire additional stores or otherwise conduct necessary corporate activities.
 Various transactions that we may view as important opportunities, such as specified acquisitions, are also subject to the consent of lenders under the senior credit facilities, which may be withheld or granted subject to conditions specified at the time that may affect the attractiveness or viability of the transaction.

-If a default were to occur, the lenders under our senior credit facilities could accelerate the amounts outstanding under the credit facilities, and our other lenders could declare immediately due and payable all amounts borrowed under other instruments that contain certain provisions for cross-acceleration or cross-default.
+If a default were to occur, the lenders under our senior credit facilities could accelerate the amounts outstanding under the credit facilities.
 In addition, the lenders under these agreements could terminate their commitments to lend to us.
 If the lenders under these agreements accelerate the repayment of borrowings, we may not have sufficient liquid assets at that time to repay the amounts then outstanding under our indebtedness or be able to find additional alternative financing.
 Even if we could obtain additional alternative financing, the terms of the financing may not be favorable or acceptable to us.

 The existing indebtedness under our senior credit facilities is secured by substantially all of our assets.
 Should a default or acceleration of this indebtedness occur, the holders of this indebtedness could sell the assets to satisfy all or a part of what is owed.
-Our senior credit facilities also contain certain provisions limiting our ability to modify or refinance our outstanding subordinated notes.